Lisible/horticulteur/README.md

 # Horticulteur

-Horticulteur is a simple CSV parser that is made to be RFC4180 compliant.
+Horticulteur is a simple CSV parser that is made to be RFC4180-compliant.

 ## How to use